Moderocky/Clockwork/README.md

 ## Features

+### Clock List

+A simple list type with some useful features. \
+`ClockList`s are backed by another list, typically an `ArrayList`.

+#### Known Type

+Unlike regular lists, they have a fixed type defined at creation.
+This can be obtained with `list.getType()`.
+This type aids in serialisation- all elements conform to it.

+The list type is either provided through the constructors (`new ClockList<>(type)` or `new ClockList<>(type, list)`) or through compiler magic via an array `new ClockList<>()`.

+Knowing the type allows easier array creation `String[] = list.toArray()` and allows this list to be serialised in type-specific array formats.

+#### Random Element

+Clock lists have a simple `list.getRandom()` element getter that can accept a random source.

+#### Clone

+Clock lists can be cloned, which creates a new list object and a new backing list, allowing elements to be removed from the clone without affecting the original.

 ### I/O Queue

 A single-entry task queue, designed for processing save/load tasks in sequence for environments where there is a risk of